Guide: Little Beauty - a Historical & Technical Appraisal of the Mercedes-Benz W121 190 SL

 Full width bumpers were fitted front and rear.

-While the front wing line was also largely imported from the Gullwing, the rear fenders were considerably more pronounced and gave greater definition than the flat-sided W198.
+While the front fender line was also largely imported from the Gullwing, the rear fenders were considerably more pronounced and gave greater definition than the flat-sided W198.

 The Gullwing’s elaborate engine cooling vents located behind each front wheel were deleted and the cockpit was made wider to allow for a more spacious interior.